-I just viewed a 30 minute stop smoking telemarketing commercial for a product called Smoke Remedy.
+I just viewed a 30 minute stop smoking telemarketing commercial for a product called Smoke Remedy (this old YouTube link to the full infomercial was removed by "SmokeRemedy" since publication of this 2011 article: http://www.youtube.com/watch?v=r4MVBn2W4ag).
 Marketed by Living Well, LLC, the infomercial repeatedly asserts to smokers that Smoke Remedy "eliminates" cravings.
 Is it true?
 Does it work in eliminating craves?
 Contrary to the infomercial's many crave elimination representations the product's website states, "At each craving or desire to smoke ... spray 3 times into your mouth."

 Which is it, what's the truth?
 Either Smoke Remedy eliminates craves or you use it after a crave hits?
 It is false and deceptive to market this product by suggesting that it eliminates craves, and then send the product's purchasers use instructions telling them to use it after a crave strikes.